Lukao188/DevOps-Task/Files/README.md

 - Start the nexus container (Also used to recreate containers) `docker-compose up -d nexus`
 - Get the initial password for admin user `docker exec nexus3 cat nexus-data/admin.password`
 - Test out if Jenkins can properly talk to Nexus using by typing in our terminal `winpty docker exec -it jenkins bash` and then inside the container `curl -v nexus3:8081` -v means in verbose mode so we can get a detailed response.
-- Navigate to the Nexus repository URL http://localhost:8081 using your browser to access Nexus and log in with admin user and the initial password.
+- Navigate to the Nexus artifact repository URL http://localhost:8081 using your browser to access Nexus and log in with admin user and the initial password.
 Change the password and enable anonymous access.
 - Go into settings and create a new local user called jenkins-user.
 Grant it nx-admin rights.
 Log in with this user.
 - In settings/repositories create a hosted repository where we will upload our artifacts.
 Create/maven2(hosted), name it maven-nexus-repo, version policy mixed and allow redeploy.